8BitGinger/readmeMaker/README.md

 <a id="usage"></a>
 ## Usage
-Download the Repo from the Clone Repo Link under the Links section.
-Then you will type the following code in your terminal:
+Download and Clone the Repo from the Clone Link in the Links Section.
+Then run the following code:

 <a id="installation"></a>
 ```